Alexoner/web-crawlers/wish/design.md

 ## concurrency
-1. task map/queue to maintain the active requests
+1. Task map/queue to maintain the active requests
-2. asynchronous HTTP request
+2. Asynchronous HTTP request

 ## stop criteria
 1. Finished fetching:received items has size of zero
 2. Invalid request:received items has size of zero

 ## timeout,dead requests
-periodically check for dead tasks,replace them with new tasks
+Periodically check for dead tasks,replace them with new tasks

+## exception
+Catch exception to prevent the main program from exiting